siyabongasilindokuhle22-ux/KasiVest/project_task_personal_stage_auto_fold/README.rst

 Configuration
 =============

-The task stages "Done" and "Canceled" must match the same name as the equivalent personal stages.
+The task stages "Done" and "Cancelled" must match the same name as the equivalent personal stages.

-The checkbox “Closing stage” must be checked in the stage configuration.
+The checkbox “Folded in Kanban” must be checked in the stage configuration.

 Usage
 =====

 1. Go to Projects > Select one > Select a task assigned to you
-2. Change the stage to Done or to Canceled
+2. Change the stage to Done or to Cancelled
-3. Go to My Tasks > Select the same task
+3. Go to Tasks > My Tasks > Select the same task
 4. As you can see, the personal stage has also changed

 Bug Tracker